clarson15/CharlieVM/README.md

 Take a look at the pdf in the root directory for the processors specs.

 ##Todo:
--Interrupt system
+- Interrupt system
--Slow down to fixed frequency
+- Slow down to fixed frequency
--Comments in ASM language
+- Comments in ASM language
--Hack up an input system for processor
+- Hack up an input system for processor
--Timers
+- Timers
--Second core (already implemented, but removed in the mean-time) -Primitive OS with CPU scheduler, paging system, & system calls -Open/Save files (fixed disk size)
+- Second core (already implemented, but removed in the mean-time)
+- Primitive OS with CPU scheduler, paging system, & system calls
--Networking??
+- Open/Save files (fixed disk size)
+- Networking??
 (Jesus Christ..)